cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 $ cloudmesh-installer --ssh get cms
 ```

-If the last command doesn't work due to access rights, type in:
+If the last command does not work due to access rights, type in:

 ```bash
 $ cloudmesh-installer get cms